daypack-dev/daypack-lib/README.md

 - Duration expression

-  - Similar to time expression, but much smaller, for specifying duration of time
+  - Similar to time expression, but much simpler

+  - Used for specifying duration of time

 - Time profiles